How to Apply

 Match Funds (Cost Sharing)

 Other federal funds may not be used as match.
 Items or funds that are used for match for another federally funded project may not be used as match.
-TCDD prefers that the amount of match increase each year of the project.
+TCDD prefers that the amount of match increases each year of the project, and submission of additional match is encouraged.

 Match Amount

-The percentage of match expected for non-poverty counties and for poverty counties is provided below.
+The percentage of match expected for non-poverty counties and for poverty counties is provided in the following section.
 View the match calculator (zip file, 11 KB).

 • Non-poverty counties: Project activities located in counties not designated as federal poverty areas require matching resources equal to at least 25% of total project costs.